 Peer-to-peer learning can help.
 However, managers need to encourage feedback and input from employees.
 This way they can better understand the impact of any proposed changes.

 It’s now widely accepted that your employees are your greatest resource.
 Many companies invest heavily in programs that encourage employee engagement and employee development.

 Managers need to be able to motivate their team and employees do work for recognition, prestige and pay.
-However, a manager with poor interpersonal skills can affect the morale and performance of employees.
-Therefore, this can potentially affect the profitability of a company.
+A manager with poor interpersonal skills can affect the morale and performance of employees.
+This can potentially affect the profitability of a company.
 To get the most from your talent pool, managers must be able to collaborate with employees.
 The best leaders will accept employee input to make strategic decisions.

 In essence, managers must know the importance of performance management, employee development and organisational culture.
 Leaders can no longer afford to delegate people management to HR.
 However, managers need to track employees’ progress.
 So, they can assess their ongoing development and identify areas for individual improvement.
 Therefore, it is vital that you can then communicate this coherently to the rest of the workforce.